opticdev/optic/docs/seamless-spec.md

 ## Making it concrete

-At the center of our implementation is the open source [Seamless domain engine].
+At the center of our implementation is the open source [Seamless domain engine](https://github.com/seamlessapis/seamless).
 It can run on the JVM or in Node making it portable just about everywhere.
 At a high level, the domain engine interprets commands and handles queries.
 You can think of this as sort of a living specification.
 Instead of being a flat file, it is an actual program that answers your queries and modifies the internal API specification in response to your commands.
 This internal API specification is an event stream of every change you have made to your API since you started using Seamless.
 These events are played back every time you start the domain engine to build the current specification for your API.
 Each of these events are immutable facts about the API like RequestAdded, RequestBodyContentTypeSet, etc. We do not have to argue over syntax, semantics, or structure or even concern ourselves with humans reading or writing these directly.
 Events are pure descriptions of the API domain.

 Commands for the API spec domain might be things like AddQueryParameter, CreatePath, ChangeMethod, UseSchema, AddResponse, etc. It would not be very human-friendly to make a programmer write all the commands in sequence, so we have also shipped an open source API Design tool similar to Stoplight or RedHat's Apicurio.
 The Seamless API designer sends commands to the domain engine in response to actions taken in the UI.
 Visual OpenAPI designers are exploding right now.
 It seems inevitable that most teams will adopt one, especially as the OpenAPI format becomes more complex.